oluwayetty/document_to_matrix/README.md

-# twitter_sentiment_analysis
+# document_to_matrix
-A playground project for a sentiment analysis based on tweets
+A playground project to convert a document to a vector space using Tweets from Twitter

 Navigate to the project directory and run 'start_script' to run the code.